-The University is a member of the Oklahoma System of Higher Education, The Higher Learning Commission (HLC): A Commission of the North Central Association of Colleges and Schools, American Association of Colleges for Teacher Education (AACTE), American Council on Education (ACE), National Association of Schools of Music (NASM), National Commission on Accrediting, and the National Council for Accreditation of Teacher Education (NCATE).
-The University is fully accredited by the Oklahoma State Board of Education, The Higher Learning Commission, and The National Council for Accreditation of Teacher Education, National Association of Schools of Music, and the Business Association of Collegiate Business Schools and Programs.
+The University is a member of the Oklahoma System of Higher Education, The Higher Learning Commission (HLC): A Commission of the North Central Association of Colleges and Schools, American Association of Colleges for Teacher Education (AACTE), American Council on Education (ACE), National Association of Schools of Music (NASM), National Commission on Accrediting, and the Council for the Accreditation of Educator Preparation (CAEP; this new entity includes National Council for Accreditation of Teacher Education [NCATE]).
+The University is fully accredited by the Oklahoma State Board of Education and The Higher Learning Commission.
+Southeastern also has received specialty accreditation for several areas from the following entities: